Go Ad-Free

 Share Your Experience:

-Have you ever used TRT?
-If so, please share your story in the comment section below.
+Have you ever used TRT [testosterone replacement therapy]?
+In that case, please share your story in the comment section below.
 If you think this article is of value, do you have a friend or family member who might appreciate such information?
-If so, please share by scrolling to the top of the page and clicking one of the images for email or social media.
+Please share by scrolling to the top of the page and clicking one of the images for email or social media.
 You might also want to encourage acquaintances to subscribe to our free newsletter at this link.
 Thank you for supporting our work.

 Rate this article